bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 To summarize, variational Bayes has these ideas:

-* Bayesian inference problem is hard and usually can't be solved analytically.
+* The Bayesian inference problem is hard and usually can't be solved analytically.
 * Variational Bayes solves this problem by finding an approximate posterior distribution :math:`Q` that approximates the true posterior :math:`P`.
 * It uses KL-divergence as a measure of how well our approximation fits the true posterior.
-* The mean-field approximation partitions the unknown variables and assumes each partition has a well-known easy-to-analyze distribution.
+* The mean-field approximation partitions the unknown variables, and assumes each partition is independent and has a well-known, easy-to-analyze distribution.
 * With some derivation, we can find an algorithm that iteratively computes the partitions of :math:`Q` by using the previous values of all the other partitions.